Description of Sacred Gifts for Administration Formula

-The assessment formula is calculated separately for each assessment (EA, CFA, and RCMA) by using the total expense for each assessment and dividing the costs among all the parishes based on their Normal Operating Income (Line A on the parochial report) from two years prior.
+The Sacred Gifts for Administration formula is calculated separately for each sacred gift (EA, CFA, and RCMA) by using the total expense for each sacred gift and dividing the costs among all the parishes based on their Normal Operating Income (Line A on the parochial report) from two years prior.

 The formula is as follows:

 NOI = Net Operating Income

 TOI = Total Operating Incomes

 NOI for individual parish (divided by) TOI for the Diocese = Parish’s percentage

 The percentage can be applied to all three sacred gifts.
 So every parish then pays the same % of each sacred gift’s total expense.
 Here is an example:

 Then use that percentage to figure out the portion of any sacred gift that the parish should pay:

 The RCMA sacred gift for this parish is $2,541